ECHO: A Framework for Inclusive Assistive Tech

 Reimagining what Inclusive Design can be.

-Designing assistive tech for the Majority World means working with infrastructural, cultural, and social contexts often overlooked.
-Though over 80% of people with disabilities globally live in the Majority World, most assistive technologies are designed without them in mind.
+Over 80% of people with disabilities live in the Majority World, yet most assistive technologies are still designed without them in mind.
+Designing in these contexts means working with realities that dominant frameworks often ignore.

-Designing assistive tech for the Majority World means working with infrastructural, cultural, and social contexts often overlooked.
-Though over 80% of people with disabilities globally live in the Majority World, most assistive technologies are designed without them in mind.
+Over 80% of people with disabilities live in the Majority World, yet most assistive technologies are still designed without them in mind.
+Designing in these contexts means working with realities that dominant frameworks often ignore.

-Designing assistive tech for the Majority World means working with infrastructural, cultural, and social contexts often overlooked.
-Though over 80% of people with disabilities globally live in the Majority World, most assistive technologies are designed without them in mind.
+Over 80% of people with disabilities live in the Majority World, yet most assistive technologies are still designed without them in mind.
+Designing in these contexts means working with realities that dominant frameworks often ignore.

-ECHO was created to change that by asking: What would it look like to design from places that are usually not designed for?
-It reminds us that methods are not neutral.
-They reflect the worlds they come from, and building new worlds requires new methods.
+ECHO asks: What if we designed from places that are usually not designed for?
+It reminds us that design methods are not neutral.
+They reflect the worlds they come from, and building new worlds calls for new approaches.

-ECHO was created to change that by asking: What would it look like to design from places that are usually not designed for?
-It reminds us that methods are not neutral.
-They reflect the worlds they come from, and building new worlds requires new methods.
+ECHO asks: What if we designed from places that are usually not designed for?
+It reminds us that design methods are not neutral.
+They reflect the worlds they come from, and building new worlds calls for new approaches.

-ECHO was created to change that by asking: What would it look like to design from places that are usually not designed for?
-It reminds us that methods are not neutral.
-They reflect the worlds they come from, and building new worlds requires new methods.
+ECHO asks: What if we designed from places that are usually not designed for?
+It reminds us that design methods are not neutral.
+They reflect the worlds they come from, and building new worlds calls for new approaches.

-ECHO can be tested, refined, and extended across design disciplines.
-One day, it could even ground a certification for designers committed to building with context, culture, and equity at the core.
+ECHO is just the beginning.
+It can be tested, refined, and extended across design disciplines.
+On going work includes a toolkit to support adoption and a speculative blind cane concept that demonstrates how cultural symbolism and functional care can coexist in future assistive tech.
+One day, it could even ground a certification for designers committed to equity, context, and cultural intelligence.

-ECHO can be tested, refined, and extended across design disciplines.
-One day, it could even ground a certification for designers committed to building with context, culture, and equity at the core.
+ECHO is just the beginning.
+It can be tested, refined, and extended across design disciplines.
+On going work includes a toolkit to support adoption and a speculative blind cane concept that demonstrates how cultural symbolism and functional care can coexist in future assistive tech.
+One day, it could even ground a certification for designers committed to equity, context, and cultural intelligence.

-ECHO can be tested, refined, and extended across design disciplines.
-One day, it could even ground a certification for designers committed to building with context, culture, and equity at the core.
+ECHO is just the beginning.
+It can be tested, refined, and extended across design disciplines.
+On going work includes a toolkit to support adoption and a speculative blind cane concept that demonstrates how cultural symbolism and functional care can coexist in future assistive tech.
+One day, it could even ground a certification for designers committed to equity, context, and cultural intelligence.

 FOCUS AREAS

-Inclusive design, systems thinking, framework development, design research, assistive Technology
+Inclusive design, systems thinking, framework development, speculative design, design research, assistive technology

 TEAM